winitzki/lamonte-jexer-wikis/jexer-images.md

   - All pixels in the text cells that are not covered by the image itself are set to black (RGB 0/0/0).

+  - Pixels that would be drawn to the right of the visible region on screen are discarded.

   - If Ps is 1, then:

     a.
 The screen is scrolled up if the image overflows into the